chriskim00/cobifive/README.md

 9. verify that the driver is installed. on terminal: lsmod | grep pci_driver64 you should see: pci_driver64

-# For a more permanent solution, you can create a udev rule to set the correct permissions when the device is created:
+# PCIe driver: For a more permanent solution, you can create a udev rule to set the correct permissions when the device is created:

 (Below steps may not be needed on a Ubuntu machine)